scipr-lab/dizk/README.md

 ## Profiler

 Using Amazon EC2, the profiler benchmarks the performance of serial and distributed zero-knowledge proof systems, as well as its underlying primitives.
-The profiler makes use of `spark-ec2` to manage the cluster compute environment and a set of provided scripts for easy launch, profiling, and shutdown.
+The profiler uses `spark-ec2` to manage the cluster compute environment and a set of provided scripts for launch, profiling, and shutdown.

 ### Spark EC2

-To manage the cluster compute environment, DIZK makes use of [`spark-ec2@branch-2.0`](https://github.com/amplab/spark-ec2/tree/branch-2.0).
+To manage the cluster compute environment, DIZK uses [`spark-ec2@branch-2.0`](https://github.com/amplab/spark-ec2/tree/branch-2.0).
 `spark-ec2` is a tool to launch, maintain, and terminate [Apache Spark](https://spark.apache.org/docs/latest/) clusters on Amazon EC2.

 To setup `spark-ec2`, run the following commands: